Cyber-security vulnerabilities identified in two major medical devices | Innovation

 More information about the potential vulnerability, classified as a CVSS 9.8 (critical), is available from the ICS-CERT advisory (ICSMA-18-240-01).

-“Uncovering these vulnerabilities illustrates how responsible disclosure between cybersecurity researchers and medical device vendors can work when both sides are committed to improving patient safety,” said Elad Luz, Head of Research at CyberMDX.
+“Uncovering these vulnerabilities illustrates how responsible disclosure between researchers and medical device vendors can work when both sides are committed to improving patient safety,” said Elad Luz, Head of Research at CyberMDX.
 “We are a catalyst for change in the healthcare industry by focusing our research capabilities solely on medical devices.
 Our research team is committed to ensuring patient safety by tirelessly working closely with hospitals and manufacturers to improve the security and resiliency of connected medical devices at hospitals worldwide.”

 You might also like